NavaraCloudServices/github-copilot-groundschool/exercisefiles/c++/README.md

 Documenting code is always a boring and painful task.
 However, we can use Copilot to document it for us.

-- In the chat, ask Copilot to document the `main.cpp` file.
+- In the chat, ask Copilot to document the `main.cpp` file by including it using `#main.cpp`.

 ## Exercise 6: Building tests

-We will create automated tests to check that the functionality of the previous endpoints is correctly implemented.
-The tests should be together in the `tests.cpp` file.

-- Ask Copilot to write additional tests for the new endpoints, include the changed file using `#file`
-- Tests can also be generated for selected code by providing the `/tests`-command in the chat.
+You can leverage Copilot to run the tests.
+There is a `/tests` command that you can directly run from Copilot Chat or by selecting the piece of code you want to create tests for and using the Copilot inline feature.

+After adding the tests, the tests might be integration tests.
+Refactor your code to make it testable by unit tests.
+Push down the integration tests.

 ## Exercise 7: Create a Dockerfile